PAIR Up for PD Research

 Get Involved: Take the Online Course

-Join PDF's new four-part online course, which offers the core components of our in-person trainings from the comfort of home.
+There's still a way to get involved.
+Take the PAIR online course, which offers the core components of our in-person trainings from the comfort of home.

 When you complete the online course (approximately four hours of coursework), you will receive a certificate via email.
 You will then have the opportunity to work closely with PDF Research Advocates, PDF staff and local research centers to find ways to advance Parkinson's research in your community.